laurelmackenzie/grammatical-variation-metastudy/README.md

 ## Database overview

 The database contains grammatical variables published in the sociolinguistic literature, specifically from the entire catalog (up to the end of 2023) of two journals, *Language Variation and Change* and  *Journal of Sociolinguistics*.
 We defined "grammatical variables," following Mansfield et al. (2023:234), as ''grammatical meanings or functions that can be expressed in more than one way.''
 Each row of the database comprises a single  grammatical variable in a single language variety.
-Further information on how variables were selected for the database can be found in MacKenzie & Robinson  §3.1 and §4.1.
+Further information on how variables were identified can be found in MacKenzie & Robinson §3.1 and §4.1.

 ## Database columns